getify/Functional-Light-JS/ch1.md

 ### Libraries

-The code snippets in this book do not use libraries.
+The code snippets in this book largely do not rely on libraries.
 Each operation that we discover, we'll derive how to implement it in standalone, plain ol' JavaScript.
 However, as you begin to build more of your real code with FP, you'll quickly want a library to provide optimized and highly reliable versions of these commonly accepted utilities.

 By the way, you'll want to make sure you check the documentation for the library functions you use to make sure you know how they work.
 There will be a lot of similarities in many of them to the code we build on in this text, but there will undoubtedly be some differences, even between popular libraries.